Geosciences Research Overview

 Faculty Disciplines

-Sara Rathburn, Daniel McGrath, Ellen Wohl, Sean Gallen, and Jeremy Caves Rugenstein.
+Sara Rathburn, Daniel McGrath, Ellen Wohl, Sean Gallen, Jeremy Caves Rugenstein, and Joel Pederson.

 PETROLEUM GEOLOGY, SEDIMENTOLOGY, STRATIGRAPHY, AND LOW TEMPERATURE GEOCHEMISTRY